most practical kitchen island ideas for your inspiration

 Bistro Table for Your Kitchen Island Design

-If thrift shopping doesn’t sound ideal, this is another way to get a practical kitchen island for a price suitable to your budget.
+If thrift shopping doesn’t sound ideal, this is another way to get a practical kitchen island at a price that is suitable for your budget.
 All you need to buy is a bistro table.

 A bistro table serves as a nice addition to your kitchen.
 It’s also a functional one.

 Ideally, the bistro or work table should have a slim rectangular silhouette that ensures it consumes as little space as possible.
-It should also have a shelf at the bottom that will serve as the kitchen island and storage space.
+It should also have a shelf at the bottom serving as the kitchen island and storage space.

 But is this a practical design only if you’re working on a budget?